 A model of a classic timeline storytelling tool is TimelineJS wherein a single author presents a chronology of events as a series of slides, often presenting historical people, events and facts through various multimedia items embedded within the slides…

-On this forum we use a Story category.
+On this forum we use a Story category as our top-level container for a Story.

 A Story category contains multiple Topics.
 Each Topic contains a story within the story.